John-Kyalo/Data-Cleaning-with-Python/README.md

 # Data-Cleaning-with-Python
-Hands on Data Cleaning using Pandas before EDA, for a real world dataset
+Hands on Data Cleaning using Pandas before EDA, for a real world AirBnb dataset